 and other conservation professionals to

-obtain all of your donation documents.
+obtain all of your donation documents and prepare your tax credit application.

 CTCT will conduct a thorough due diligence review